-IDC's Augmented and Virtual Reality service looks to measure the emerging market around augmented reality (AR) and virtual reality (VR) hardware and software.
-While VR has driven much of the recent hype, primarily with consumers and in a gaming context, AR will experience more rapid growth as a result of business adoption.
+IDC's Augmented and Virtual Reality service looks to measure the emerging market around augmented reality (AR) and virtual reality (VR) hardware, software, and services.
+While VR has driven much of the recent hype, primarily with consumers and in a gaming context, AR will prove to be the larger business opportunity long term, beginning first with commercial deployments.
 Augmented reality blends the real world with the digital world and has the potential to change how humans interact with machines and related software.
 Recent product announcements indicate this technology is approaching market readiness beyond early adopters.
 IDC will measure the environment and forecast the future of AR/VR hardware, software, and services.
 Companies looking to play in these spaces or to generate content displayed in these realities will find this service invaluable.

-- Explore the market for purpose-built augmented reality hardware, including case studies of early business movers
+- Exploring the market for purpose-built AR hardware, including case studies of early business movers

-- Explore the market for purpose-built virtual reality hardware, including case studies of early business movers and consumer types
+- Exploring the market for purpose-built VR hardware, including case studies of early business movers and consumer types

-- Investigate the key vertical markets for AR/VR hardware, software, and services and discover areas where ROI hits first
+- Investigating the key vertical markets for AR/VR hardware, software, and services and discovering areas where ROI hits first

 - Impact of AR/VR on adjacent markets such as smartphones, tablets, PCs, game consoles, and wearables

 - Five-year forecast for purpose-built AR/VR hardware and associated software and services